Why Does God Allow Suffering?

 Why would God create an imperfect world?
-In a word, for the sake of love; for the sake of people like me; for the sake of love manifest as life transformation, virtue, empathy, compassion, humility, agapē; love manifest in creating a better world and even building up the very kingdom of love—the kingdom of the unconditionally loving God.
-As we have seen, every one of these reasons not only gives noble purpose to this life, but also carries forward to its fulfillment in an eternal and perfectly loving life.
-It is the noble purpose, which lasts forever.
+In a word, for the sake of love; for the sake of people like me; the sake of love manifests as life transformation, virtue, empathy, compassion, humility, agapē; love manifests in creating a better world and even building up the very kingdom of love—the kingdom of the unconditionally loving God.
+As we have seen, every one of these reasons not only gives a noble purpose to this life but also carries forward to its fulfillment in an eternal and perfectly loving life.
+It is a noble purpose that lasts forever.
 Temporal imperfections in this world lead to eternal perfection in the next.
 This is the logic of unconditional love.

-For help in times of suffering, download our free prayer card with 7prayers in times of suffering.
+For help in times of suffering, download our free prayer card with seven prayers in times of suffering.
 These spontaneous prayers are short and perfect to say when in need of quick help.

 God works through our suffering.
 He doesn’t waste any of it.
 For those who are open to seeing the horizon of love embedded in it, there is a future, nay, an eternity, for each of us to manifest our own unique brand of unconditional love within the symphony of love, which is God’s kingdom.